24 Hour Revenge Therapy: Reception and legacy

-24 Hour Revenge Therapy was met with generally positive reviews from music critics.
+24 Hour Revenge Therapy was met with generally positive reviews from music critics, many of which touched on the emotional nature of the music and lyrics.
 Will Dandy of Punk Planet said Schwarzenbach's lyrics got "more confusing and metaphoric" with each release.
 Despite this, he called the music "pulsing, [...] with a spontaneous feel".
-AllMusic reviewer Mike DaRonco found the band to "deal with their endeavors through music instead of wallowing in them, making this record not entirely bleak".
+Ozzi remarked that Schwarzenbach's style was at points "saccharine, but this emotional vulnerability helped build upon the band's cult-like following".
+AllMusic reviewer Mike DaRonco found the band to "deal with their endeavors through music instead of wallowing in them, making this record not entirely bleak."
 Pitchfork contributor Brandon Stosuy said that the album provided "some of the most indelible examples of punk music crammed with emotion.
-These are life-changing songs that, a couple decades later, still give goosebumps".
+These are life-changing songs that, a couple decades later, still give goosebumps."
 Louder writer Mischa Pearlman called it a "dark, late night cigarette of a record, one full of hope and despair and jaded existentialism".
+Author Barry M. Prickett, writing in MusicHound Rock: The Essential Album Guide (1999), saw it as the "stepping stone to a big league [major label] signing.
+The songs are once again shorter and the ideas a bit more concise."